Flexberry/ember-flexberry/README.md

 #### Documenting

 * Document your code using [YUIDoc Syntax Reference](http://yui.github.io/yuidoc/syntax/index.html).
 For examples, you can look at the documented code in the ember.js repository.
-* After pushing into master branch, documentation will be automatically generated and updated in [Flexberry/Documentation repository](https://github.com/Flexberry/Documentation), which is available via http://flexberry.github.io/Documentation.
+* After pushing into master or develop branch, documentation will be automatically generated and updated in [Flexberry/Documentation repository](https://github.com/Flexberry/Documentation), which is available via http://flexberry.github.io/Documentation.
 * For testing and generating documentation by hands use [YUIDoc](http://yui.github.io/yuidoc/).

 ## Further Reading / Useful Links